dougthor42/spyder-doctest-plugin/README.rst

 Usage
 -----

-With the file open that you want to run coverage on, press ``ALT`` + ``F12``.
+With the file open that you want to run doctest on, press ``ALT`` + ``F12``.

 Requires